-The Company has set aside €75m Gross (2020: €46m) to cover the expected costs resulting from Covid-19 Business Interruption claims.
-Allowing for reinsurance recoveries this reduces to €11m Net (2020: €9m).
+The Company incurred ultimate claims of €75m Gross (2021: €75m) to cover expected costs resulting from Covid Business Interruption claims.
+Allowing for reinsurance recoveries this reduces to €15m Net (2021: €9m).

-The company welcomes the adoption of the Personal Injuries Guidelines on 6th March 2021 by the Judicial Council.
-These guidelines are expected to reduce claims payments for certain types of injuries in future.
-The company reflected the estimated impact of this benefit within its pricing strategy during 2021.
-Ultimately the claims costs will depend on how closely PIAB and the Judiciary implement these guidelines.
-The company will continue to monitor awards and update its pricing and reserving assumptions accordingly.
+The Company welcomes the adoption of the Personal Injuries Guidelines on 6th March 2021 by the Judicial Council Ultimately the claims costs will depend on how closely PIAB and the Judiciary implement these guidelines.
+The Company will continue to monitor awards and update its pricing and reserving assumptions accordingly.